Phil Buckman: Acting

 Buckman has an extensive career as a voiceover, television and film actor.
 As an actor, he had series regular roles on such television shows as Drexell's Class (FOX), Daddy's Girls (CBS), City of Angels (CBS), Bob Patterson (ABC), and Boston Public (FOX).

-He recently has been seen on the shows Mom (CBS), Schooled (ABC), Broke (CBS), The Resident (FOX), and Secret Lives Of College Escorts (Lifetime).
+He recently has been seen on the shows Matlock (CBS), The Pitt (HBO/MAX), Mom (CBS), Schooled (ABC), Broke (CBS), The Resident (FOX), and Secret Lives Of College Escorts (Lifetime).

-He was the voice of all television and radio commercials for the Carl's Jr./Hardee's restaurant chains from 2000 to 2011.
+For the past 3 years, he has been the main announcer voice of ColoGuard, and ColoGuard+ TV commercials, and was the voice of all television and radio commercials for the Carl's Jr./Hardee's restaurant chains from 2000 to 2011.
 After a year away from the restaurant's commercials, Buckman was asked to come back, and was the voice of both chains for an additional 5 years.
 He has also done voiceover work for Yamaha motorcycles and ATVs, the World of Warcraft video game, and countless promos for ABC, CBS, NBC, Adult Swim, and MSG.